rimhoho/data_analytics_labs/README.md

 # data_analytics_labs

+DataSets : All datasets for lab are placed here.
-Hwang_R_documents : All documents for lab are placed here.
+Hwang_R_documents : All lab working with R scripts and exprting images are placed here.